 My Citizens!
 Apologies all ’round for being dark these last 2 weeks – I have been extensively traveling throughout Iceland and Finland on my annual journey to my favorite places on the planet!
 While it is currently roasting in San Francisco at 107 degrees Fahrenheit (!) it was a cool and comfortable 45 degrees in Reykjavík, the capital city of Iceland.

-Now that I have returned to my Sanctum Sanctorum, I have a renewed sense of drive, purpose and vision for the future of TFD Nation – but more on that another time.
-Today, allow me to tantalize your tastebuds with a seemingly humble dish I enjoyed in Iceland for the first time – a recipe that may even be properly called a National Dish of the country: creamy fish stew!
+Now that I have returned to my Sanctum Sanctorum, I have a renewed sense of drive and purpose!
+As such, today allow me to tantalize your tastebuds with a seemingly humble dish I enjoyed in Iceland for the first time – a recipe that may even be properly called a National Dish of the country: creamy fish stew!